Calaveras and Mariposa County assistance programs.

 To learn more or apply, call the Calaveras and Mariposa Community Action Agency.
 There are multiple locations, but one of them is at 509 E. St. Charles St., San Andreas, California 95249.
 Call (209) 754-6576.
 The Mariposa office can be reached at (209) 966-3609.

 A major focus is on providing education and employment opportunities.
 This includes English language proficiency as well a help in getting a high school certificate or diploma.
-Some specific resources are Job skills training, Resume preparation, Career education services, Job seeking resources, Interview preparation, and Job placement.
+Some specific resources are free Job skills training, Resume preparation, Career education services, employment seeking resources, Interview preparation, and Job placement.

 A number of other assistance programs are offered for migrants.
 As funding and resources allow, emergency services offered are listed below.